moiseevigor/moiseevigor.github.io/_posts/2026-04-28-geometry-of-seeing-elastica-jacobi.md

     <strong>All three families of Euler's elastica</strong> rendered at the same scale.
     Blue curves (inflectional): oscillate between positive and negative curvature;
     the amplitude grows with $k$.
-    Red (Euler spiral / separatrix): the limiting case between oscillation and rotation.
+    Red (borderline elastica / separatrix): the limiting case between oscillation and rotation.
     Green (non-inflectional): curvature stays one-signed; the curves resemble deformed circles.
-    Every geodesic of SE(2) projects to one of these curve types.
+    Every smooth completion curve of the pinned problem is one of these elastica; the free SR geodesics project to their cuspidal cousins (Appendix A3).
   </figcaption>
 </figure>